Post Production FAQ

 We can provide subtitles and translations in a variety of languages, including Spanish, French, Chinese, Japanese, Korean, Arabic, and the list goes on.
 The subtitling process is similar to captioning in that we first transcribe and time the English video.
 Then we export the timed document as a subtitle template, which we send over to our translators.
 They then translate the text and produce the completed template.
 We then import that into our software so that the foreign language subtitles are already timed and ready to go.

 Yes!
 LNS can caption your Flash, Vimeo, Windows Media, Quicktime, Real Player, or YouTube™ web videos so you can reach a wider audience.
-Visit our Web Video page to learn more about how we can help you!
+Visit our Post Production page to learn more about how we can help you!
 If you have additional questions about web video captioning, contact us through our Request a Quote page or call 800.366.6201.

 If you have a source video that you need to distribute in a variety of formats – for training DVDs, websites, handheld devices, etc. – hardcoded (embedded) subtitles might be the best solution for you.
 We encode the subtitles directly onto your source video so that the subtitles are a permanent part of the video data.
 Hardcoded subtitles can never be turned off, but this style of encoding also eliminates the worry that subtitles won’t display correctly during a presentation or across multiple media players.